 Thoughts on Best Practices for Governor’s Designees

 Regulators (Governor’s designees) are automatically given access to sensitive information because of their position (primary distribution).
 This information includes routing, scheduling, isotopes, and quantity of radioactive material in the shipment.
-This information may be distributed (secondary distribution) to fusion centers, State Police, response agencies and others.
+This information may be distributed (secondary distribution) to fusion centers, state police, response agencies, and others.
 Additional distribution (tertiary) may also occur if the secondary recipients further distribute the information.

 Does your State have a dedicated process for secondary distribution?
-If yes please consider providing responses to the following or a generalized procedure for the process:
+If yes, please consider providing responses to the following or a generalized procedure for the process:

 Is all the original information provided to the Governor’s designee forwarded to all recipients in the secondary distribution?
 If not, what are the factors that influence the distribution?